-CIGOL TIOSAN DIRECT AND NOLEST voting member Christopher Curley seconded the motion.
+Sky Ute Casino Resort Discussion ACTION voting member, Christopher Curley seconded the motion.
 Motion carried.
 Vote 8-0-0; Chair not voting.
-6. Invocation: AISDH BOD Volunteer Invocation by John Nells, WIHCC Board Member, None.
-7. Introduction Infroduction by members.
+6. Invocation: AISDH BOD Volunteer Invocation by John Nells, WIHCC Board Member.
 None.
+7. Introduction Introduction by members.
+None.
 8. AISDH BOD Business A. AISDH Bylaws Review For information only.
 Lindsay Naas has no recommended changes at this time, if we come across revisions than we can go and make the changes.
 Bylaws were reviewed thoroughly on November 12, 2015.
 Only minor revision to correct page numbers at the footer.
-Clarification: Article III: Officers of the Board: Section 3, Selection; Term; the board members rather than the CEO would be nominated for an officer position.
-Annual meeting be held in September to coincide from Oct 1st to Sept 30th of each year, "No officer may serve more than two consecutive terms" speaking of an officer.
+Clarification: Article III: Officers of the Board: Section 3.
+Selection; Term: the board members rather than the CEO would be nominated for an officer position.
+Annual meeting be held in September to coincide from Oct 1 st to Sept 30 th of each year.
+"No officer may serve more than two consecutive terms" speaking of an officer.
 Questions / Comments: All non-voting members in attendance have an opportunity to participate in asking questions and making comments in these discussions throughout the meeting.
-4, Forming and authorization of an Association: Managing a Healthcare is essential and don't need any authorization to form an Association.
+Forming and authorization of an Association: Managing a Healthcare is essential and don't need any authorization to form an Association.
 Trying to do Self-Determination to associate as a platform to advocate.
-Chartered under the non-profit corporation act, we don't need the Navajo Nation's authority only if this Association wants to contract or compact for something. and the second Sally Pete gave a brief overview of the 638 Association from 2002 to present on the involvement and the experience the corporations had gone through.
-The three corporations (Winstow, Tuba City and Utan) have progressed working with the Navajo Nation Council Delegates and Health, Education and Human Services Committee (HEHSC). identifiable Association Committee: For clarification the formal name under the Article of Incorporation filed with the Navajo Nation Business Regulatory Department is the Association of Indians for Self-Determination in Healthcare (AISDH).
-Legally under the Navajo Nation Association representatives have their organizations meet where the Association Board member's presents updates.
+Chartered under the non-profit corporation act, we don't need the Navajo Nation's authority only if this Association wants to contract or compact for something.
+Sally Pete gave a brief overview of the 638 Association from 2002 to present on the involvement and the experience the corporations had gone through.
+The three corporations (Winslow, Tuba City and Utah) have progressed working with the Navajo Nation Council Delegates and Health, Education and Human Services Committee (HEHSC).
+Identifiable Association Committee: For clarification the formal name under the Article of Incorporation filed with the Navajo Nation Business Regulatory Department is the Association of Indians for Self-Determination in Healthcare (AISDH).
+Legally under the Navajo Nation Law the organization is by the Board of the Association.
+Presume each member of the Board Association representatives have their organizations meet where the Association Board member's presents updates.
 A recommendation for the AISDH to present and conduct presentations and discussions in